thin-edge/thin-edge.io/docs/src/tutorials/connect-c8y.md

 navigate to "Device Management/Devices/All devices/\<your device id\>/Measurements".
 You should observe a "temperature measurement" graph with the new data point.

+## Configuring custom device data

+You can configure the device data panel in the Cumulocity UI to display information specific to your device.
+To do so, create an `inventory.json` json file under `/etc/tedge/device`.
+_Note_: that you must ensure that this file can be read by the `tedge-mapper` user group.

 ## Next Steps